 Collision avoidance is the last layer to of conflict management and aims to prevent an intruder from penetrating the near mid-air collision (NMAC) volume.
 The airborne collision avoidance system is a system that is currently used to this effect on manned aircraft.
 As indicated in the figure above, DAA systems are expected to perform the collision avoidance function in addition to the “remain well clear function”.

-[Editor’s note: The following sections of Chapter 2 would require an update following new material available within ICAO.]

 2.3 Aircraft-based detect and avoid

 There are factors that drive the performance requirements needed from an RF-based airborne DAA sensor as shown in Figure 2.
 The number of factors that drive the performance requirements for an airborne DAA sensor is large resulting in a very difficult multidimensional trade space containing both dependent variables and independent variables.
 These factors include characteristics of the encounter including NMAC volume, the latencies in the actual airborne DAA system implementation, and the performance parameters of the radar used as the airborne DAA sensor.